SaskiaPacker/rock-paper-scissors/README.md

 *I would just like to state that I am dsylexic, so if there are spelling, grammatical errors or mistakes please bare with me.*

-My idea for this project was to create a Rock, Paper Scissors game
+My idea for this project was to create a Rock, Paper, Scissors game.

 ![Site view across all devices](assets/images-readme/deployed-website.png)

+The deployed website can be found [here.](https://saskiapacker.github.io/rock-paper-scissors/)

 # Table of Contents
 [UX](#ux)